South African court orders Jacob Zuma to return to jail | DW | 15.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The former South African president's medical parole was found to be "unlawful".
-He was instructed to return to jail to serve out the remainder of his sentence.
+Zuma plans to appeal the ruling.

 This July 2021 photo of South Africa's former president was taken shortly before he handed himself after a public stand-off over his sentence